Lead Registrant VS Member Registrant: what is at stake for each role?

 Gathering the data and creating the dossier is very much the same as for Members.
 The only change is the amount of data submitted that can vary depending on the case.

 When you have all the data, the money, and a complex substance that is difficult to describe and won’t easily fit into the characteristics of a SIP already established; being an LR can be a good strategic choice.
-Of course, it is a lot of work if you do it by yourself, but a third party (EcoMundo) can help you in your LR role.
+A third party, as EcoMundo, can help you in your LR role.

 Conclusion

 Ask yourself: is your substance complex?
 Do you have the time to coordinate a SIEF?
-Would you prefer someone to do the work (third party for LRs, LRs for Members)?
+Would you like to be assisted (third party for LRs, LRs for Members)?
 Would you prefer to buy an expensive LoA than to do the studies and tests?

-EcoMundo is an expert service provider for REACH registration 2018 our services include:
+EcoMundo is an expert service provider for REACH registration, our services include:

 • REACH compliance Service